 In January 2017, Mr. Padron joined 74 other British leaders in calling for the Prime Minister to set up a cross-party process to address the UK’s unprecedented crisis in its health and social care system.
 In March 2016, Mr. Padron presented to the House of Commons Women and Equalities Committee on methods to improve the working conditions of home care workers – a predominately female profession.
 In March 2014, Mr. Padron contributed to Baroness Denise Kingsmill’s review into the home care sector.
 In January 2014, in an industry changing action, Mr. Padron worked successfully with Margaret Hodge MP in improving enforcement of the national minimum wage in the home care sector.
 In October 2013, Mr. Padron led Penrose Care to being the UK’s first independent sector home care provider to agree to comply with a concrete ethical charter for social care organisations established by Citizens UK, the UK’s most prominent civil society organisation.

 Mr. Padron’s innovations and leadership in implementing ethical workplace practices in home care in the UK have garnered international attention.
 In 2015, Mr. Padron hosted a research delegation from the Japanese Government and a research visit from the home care association of Ontario, Canada, demonstrating the international nature of the OECD’s ageing crisis.
 Subsequently, Mr. Padron hosted two further research delegations from Japan in 2016 and a health research delegation from Shandong, China in April 2018.
+In June 2019, Mr. Stephenson-Padron hosted research delegations from the municipality of Gwangyang, South Korea and a large research delegation from the Ministry of Social Development and Human Security, Government of Thailand.
 In February 2013, both Mr. Padron and Penrose Care’s co-founder Dr. Matthew Knight delivered a guest lecture to the nursing students of the University of Navarra, Pamplona, Spain titled “Promoting dignity in times of crisis.”

 Mr. Padron holds a BA in Economics from UC Berkeley and a Master in Economics & Finance from the Universidad de Navarra.
 Mr. Padron also holds a QCF Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Services (Adults’ Management) (England) From Edexcel and a Higher Level Apprenticeship in General Adult Social Care from the Federation for Industry Sector Skills & Standards.